lucy980509/wafer-defect-classification/README.md

 * Visualization of misclassified wafer maps
 * Overall validation error analysis

-The error analysis showed that performance varied considerably across defect categories.
-In particular, classes such as **Scratch** and **Loc** were more challenging to classify.
+The error analysis showed that performance varied across defect categories.

+Classes such as **Scratch** and **Loc** remained challenging for the model, achieving lower F1 scores:

+- Scratch: 0.4743
+- Loc: 0.6565

 These results suggest that visually similar defect patterns and class imbalance remain important challenges for wafer defect classification.